Skip to main content

-Take the following DemoType2 as an example to show how to fill in the corresponding data of this type in other file formats.
+Take the following DemoType2 as an example to show how to fill in the data corresponding to this type in other file formats.

 <bean name="DemoType2" >